Change your sex designation if you’re 16 or older

 - Check the application for details on all required supporting documents (including existing certificates that need to be returned to Vital Statistics).

-- Send your completed application, supporting documents, written professional statement and payment by mail or fax.
+- Send your completed application, supporting documents and payment (if required) by mail or fax.
 Or visit Vital Statistics or drop them off at Access Nova Scotia.

 How long it takes